Captain Bligh: Myth, Man, Mutiny

-Following on from previous exhibitions at the Museum, such as Viking Voyagers, with Captain Bligh the Museum once again takes a globally important story, and explores the Cornwall context, in this case Bligh’s Cornish roots.
+The museum takes a globally important story, and explores the Cornwall context, in this case Bligh’s Cornish roots.

 Captain Bligh: Myth, Man and Mutiny has been guest curated for the National Maritime Museum Cornwall by Dr Pieter van der Merwe, General Editor and Curator Emeritus at the National Maritime Museum, Royal Museums Greenwich.